 Anker SoundCore 2 Bluetooth speaker delivers better than average sound for the budget, is water-resistant, and has strong battery life.
 There’s also a built-in microphone for speakerphone calls.

 The Soundcore 2’s dual neodymium drivers ensure you will get powerful sound in any setting.

-The Soundcore’s compact, 6.5 x 2.1 x 1.77-inch design makes this Bluetooth speaker perfect for tossing into your bag for a quick road trip, and it comes in vibrant blue and red color schemes that add to the quality slick black.
+The Soundcore’s compact, 6.5 x 2.1 x 1.77-inch design makes this Bluetooth speaker perfect for tossing into your bag for a quick road trip, and it comes in vibrant blue and red color schemes that add to the quality of slick black.

-5 buttons on top of the speaker enclosure control, in order, power, volume down, play/pause, volume up, and Bluetooth pair.
+5 buttons on top of the speaker enclosure control, order, power, volume down, play/pause, volume up, and Bluetooth pair.

 A fitting on the right-hand end cap shelters a micro-USB charging port and a 3.5 mm auxiliary stereo input.